The fine print

 You will be liable to pay any other third-party costs we incur over and above those detailed in the Proposal (“the Extra Third Party Costs”).

-Payment for the Extra Third-Party Costs is due within seven days of the date we invoice you for the Extra Third Party Costs.
+Payment for the Extra Third-Party Costs is due within seven (7) days of the date we invoice you for the Extra Third-Party Costs.

 Non-Payment

-If payment is outstanding for more than 20 days after the Due Date, Retainer Due Date or Subscription Due Date, we may cease or suspend the Work until either the account is paid, or a repayment plan is mutually agreed and recorded in writing.
+If payment is outstanding for more than 20 days after the Due Date, or Set Due Date, we may cease or suspend the Work until either the account is paid, or a repayment plan is mutually agreed and recorded in writing.

 We have the right to hold all documents, notes and other work completed on your behalf (except for information or documents provided by you), until payment is received in full for such items.